karimrhmn/python_db/README.md

 This is a super basic program that mimicks a database using python commands, it's also a project for me to retain what I'm learning from python and to gain some experience using Git as opposed to actually contributing a working database! - ⚙️📚

 ### Features
-A dictionary holding index numbers that is indexed in this format "1: {Name: ---, Age: ---, Occupation: ---}". - 📖
-The current features are to view the dictionary, add an entry and to remove an entry. - 💽
+A project using sql lite to make a pretend database, it starts empty but you can add and remove as many entries as you'd like!, The layout follows a simple Name, Age and Occupation format and is automatically indexed using sql lite!

 ### Working on
-My next step is to make the program read and write to a text file that way it is possible to actually save the data. - 💾
+The next update will make use of pythons functions to make the code much easier to work with and read. - 💾

 ## Bugs
-The program can only run after you open the entire folder, so that it knows where the "data.txt" file is :/
+I haven't implemented any feature to catch and work around wrong input types when using the database.
+Sometimes the program will not find the 'data.db' file but if you're opening this up in vscode or in a similar ide make sure to open the entire folder and that'll fix it!